whyrusleeping/hellabot/README.md

 Hellabot is able to restart without dropping its connection to the server (on linux machines) by passing the tcp connection through a unix domain socket.
-This allows you to update triggers and other addons without actually logging your bot out of irc.
+This allows you to update triggers and other addons without actually logging your bot out of irc, avoiding the loss of op status and spamming the channel with constant join/part messages.
 To do this, simply run the program again with the same nick and without killing the first program (different nicks wont reuse the same bot instance), the first program will shutdown cleanly and the new one will take over.

 ### Security